Pharmaceutical Sales Degree Program and Certification Information

 Students interested in studying pharmaceutical sales at the graduate level can do so in Master of Business Administration (MBA) programs with concentrations in pharmaceutical management or marketing.
 Some of these programs include a business administration core in addition to courses addressing sales and marketing techniques for the pharmaceutical industry.
-Program requirements can include anywhere from around 30 to 60 credit hours of coursework.
+Program requirements can include anywhere from 30 to 60 credit hours of coursework.

 Students also have the option of pursuing a Master of Science in Pharmacy Administration with a concentration in marketing and sales.
-These programs require about 30 credit hours of study.
+These programs often require about 30 credit hours of study.

-Graduate pharmaceutical sales programs generally require students to complete a capstone project or thesis in addition to a comprehensive exam.
+Graduate-level pharmaceutical sales programs generally require students to complete a capstone project or thesis in addition to a comprehensive exam.
 Program coursework can include the following:

 - Pharmaceutical regulation

 - Pharmacy management

 Graduates of these MBA and pharmacy administration programs are prepared for managerial, sales and marketing careers in the health care industry.
 Potential employers can include:

 - Pharmaceutical companies